1. Use of the Village Hall

 Nothing shall be done on or in relation to the premises in contravention of the law relating to betting, gaming and lotteries, and the persons or organisations responsible for functions held in the Village Hall premises shall ensure that the requirements of the relevant legislation are strictly observed.

-It is the responsibility of any independent user group which uses recorded music in its activities to check whether it requires a licence from PRS and/or the (PPL) Phonographic Performances Ltd (PPL) and, if so, to obtain one.
+It is the responsibility of any independent user group which uses recorded music in its activities to check whether it requires a licence from PRS and/or the PPL. and, if so, to obtain one for their event.
+Activities must comply with our Premises License relating to volume levels and times when permitted.

 Permission of the Manager must be obtained in writing before goods or equipment are left or stored at the Village Hall for any period exceeding one night (a storage fee may be payable).
 For overnight storage verbal approval from the Manager team is sufficient.
 The Management reserve the right to dispose of goods not collected within seven days after the event, however they deemed fit.
 This may be at the cost of the hirer for larger items.

-The Management Committee will not accept responsibility for damage to, or the loss or theft of, Village Hall users’ property and effects.
+The Management Committee will not accept responsibility for damage to, or the loss or theft of any items or personal effects, from the Village Hall grounds or buildings.

 No vehicles above 7.5 tonnes gross are permitted on the carpark and any damage to the car park surface, howsoever caused, is deemed to be the drivers responsibility.
 Disabled parking must be adhered to.
 NB All car park activity is recorded on CCTV.